Children love to create. And there has to be more to children's arts and crafts than paper, glue, and glitter.

 "Meaning hides in repetition: We do this every day or every week because it matters.
 We are connected by this thing we do together.
 We matter to one another.
 In the tapestry of childhood, what stands out is not the splashy, blow-out trip to Disneyland but the common threads that run throughout and repeat: the family dinners, nature walks, reading together at bedtime, Saturday morning pancakes.” ~ Kim John Payne, Simplicity Parenting

-Rooted Childhood is a family resource for families with young children under about 8 years old, though the projects are designed to be enjoyable for kids from 0-99.
+Rooted Childhood is a family resource for families with young children from 3-8 years old, though the projects are designed to be enjoyable with adjustments for kids from 0-99.